-Padam pukhri, land has already been identified and rates have been finalized by Land Settlement Board after due negotiation process with land owners for procurement of land on willing- buyer willing- seller basis.
-For the 132/33 kV S/S proposed at New Secretariat, the land belongs to state Police Department and transfer to Power Department, Govt. of Nagaland is already under process.
+In the instant scheme land required for establishment of 132/33 kV substation at Longleng has already been identified and rates have been finalized by Land Settlement Board after due negotiation process with land owners for procurement of land on willing- buyer willing- seller basis.
 Hence, R & R will not be an issue in the instant subprojects.
-Details showing location and approach to site of proposed substations are placed as Plate-1.

 In respect of (b), no permanent acquisition is envisaged.
 Land for tower and right of way is not acquired as agricultural activities can continue.
-A Typical plan of transmission line tower footing indicating the above position and extent of damage/area of influence are depicted in Fig.-3 & 3a respectively.
+A Typical plan of transmission line tower footing indicating the above position and extent of damage is depicted in Fig.-3.
 As described earlier all measures are undertaken by DPN at the line routing stage itself to avoid settlements such as cities, villages etc. It may be seen from the above description of proposed route alignments and also keeping in mind that no permanent acquisition of land is involved for tower foundation as per existing law, these subprojects don't require any resettlement of villagers.
-However, some temporary damages/disturbances can happen.
+However, some temporary damages/ disturbances can happen.
 Same will be compensated by the project under Compensation Plan for Temporary Damage (CPTD) to minimize the damages and provide compensation for temporary damages in consultation with the state government and affected persons and/ or community.

 The State of Nagaland is pre-dominantly a tribal state with > 89% population, inhabited by 16 major tribes under the umbrella term of the 'Naga', and along with a number of sub-tribes.
-"It may be noted that all social issues shall be dealt separately in accordance with the provisions of Social Management Framework4 (SMF, A-C), placed in the ESPPF of MSPCL".
+It may be noted that all social issues shall be dealt separately in accordance with the provisions of Social Management Framework (SMF, A-C) placed in the ESPPF of DPN. .